JorisWijnen/spongemockify/README.md

 It will concatenate all arguments to one string, so quoation marks are not needed.This helps with pasting a copied text after the command.

-The output is copied to the clipboard if xclip is installed.
+The output is copied to the clipboard if xclip or xsel is installed.
 `sudo apt-get install xclip`
+`sudo apt-get install xsel` (Note: xsel does not always seem to work.)